Texas Tech University

 Escort

-The hosting resident must always escort all guests while in the residence halls.
-Residents are responsible for any violations which occur within their rooms or because of their guests, regardless of whether the resident of the room is physically present.
-Guest behavior must follow all residence hall, state, and federal laws.
+The hosting resident must escort guests at all times.
+Residents are responsible for any violations which occur because of their guests, regardless of whether the resident is physically present.
+Guest behavior must follow all residence hall and institutional policies, as well as local, state, and federal laws.

 Guests

 Visitation hours are 24/7.
-Courtesy should be extended to roommates/suitemates regarding guests and the number of guests should not impede egress from the room.
+Courtesy should be extended to roommates/suite/apartment-mates regarding guests, and the number of guests should not impede egress from the room.

-One overnight guest of the same gender as the host is permitted with the permission of the roommate/suite-apartment-mates and should not exceed more than three nights.
-Additionally, the overnight guests' host will be responsible for ensuring the guest is familiar with and observes all university and residence hall policies and procedures.
-The host and the visiting guest will both be held accountable for any policy violations, damages, and/or loss of property.
+One overnight guest of the same gender as the host is permitted with the permission of the roommate/suite/apartment-mates and should not exceed more than three consecutive nights.
+Additionally, the overnight guest's host will be responsible for ensuring the guest is familiar with and observes all residence hall and institutional policies, as well as local, state, and federal laws.
+The host and guest will both be held accountable for policy violations, damages, and/or loss of property.

 Guest Restroom and Bathroom Use

-Students of the opposite gender from their host are not permitted to use community bathrooms which contain showers, toilets, and sinks.
-Guests of opposite gender must be escorted to the public restroom facility, which contains toilets and sinks, in the lobby of each residence hall.
-In co-ed halls, escorted guests may use any available appropriate gender bathroom.
+In a single-gender hall, guests differing from the designated gender of the hall are not permitted to use bathrooms containing showers, toilets, and sinks.
+These guests must be escorted to the public restroom facility, which only contains toilets and sinks, located in the lobby of each residence hall.

 Potential Violation: Violation of Published University Policies

-Flammable materials are prohibited in the residence halls.
-This includes, but is not limited to, possession or use of the following items:
+This section includes, but is not limited to, possession or use of the following flammable materials and prohibited items:

 • Open Flames – Open flames and items which can easily cause a fire such as open coiled appliances are prohibited.

-• Vegetation of a Combustible Nature – Christmas trees, tumbleweeds, tree branches, etc. may not be used.
+• Vegetation of a Combustible Nature – Christmas trees, tumbleweeds, tree branches, etc. are prohibited.

 • Light Strings - Light strings cannot be hung up in the hallways or on student doors but may be displayed in individual rooms.
 Light string wall/ceiling damage is one of the most common forms of assessed damages at the end of the year.

-• Covered Surfaces – Doors may not be covered more than 50%.
+• Covered Surfaces – Doors, walls and ceilings may not be covered more than 50%.
 Students may cover bulletin boards and have drapes/curtains/shades on the windows.
 Blinds provided must remain in place.
 Students may not drape or hang fabric on walls or ceilings.

 • Lamps - Sun lamps, halogen lamps, and tanning beds.

-• Appliances - Open-faced electrical or heating appliances including hot plates, broilers, space heaters, immersion heaters, toaster ovens, air fryers, and George Foreman Grills.
-Also, see Items Not Permitted in the Residence Halls or Public Areas.
+• Cooking Appliances - Open-faced electrical or heating appliances including hot plates, broilers, space heaters (unless provided by University Student Housing), immersion heaters, toaster ovens/toasters, air fryers, electric griddles/grills, waffle makers and George Foreman Grills/sandwich presses.

 • Large Coffee Pots - Coffee pots with a capacity of more than four cups.

-• Grills - Charcoal, kerosene, propane, or electric grills are prohibited.
-Charcoal, kerosene, and propane should not be stored in residence halls.
+• Grills - Charcoal, kerosene, propane, wood pellet, or electric grills are prohibited for residence hall students.
+Charcoal, kerosene, wood pellets, and propane should not be stored in residence halls.

-• Spray Paint - Spray paint cannot be stored in residence halls.
+• Spray Paint - Spray paint cannot be stored or utilized in the residence halls.

 • Flammable Liquid or Compressed Gases - Use or storage of any type of flammable liquids or compressed gases.